phrxqt/turtle-autologin/README.md

 ## Features

 - Adds an Accounts select panel to the login screen
-- Automatically adds accounts with saved login info to the list
-- - Select account to enter its log in info (double-click to login directly)
+- Select an account to enter its log in info (double-click to login directly)
+- - Automatically adds new accounts to the list
-- - Highlighting of accounts with auto-login set on a character
+- - Highlights accounts auto-login set on a character
 - Accounts and characters can be manually arranged
 ## Installation

 Download the repo place the files end in your WoW folder like this:
 ```
 Data\Interface\GlueXML\GlueXML.toc
+Data\Interface\GlueXML\AutoLogin.xml
 Data\Interface\GlueXML\AutoLogin.lua
 ```